-Across the NHS, independent health and social care, providers and commissioners are seeking to consistently deliver high quality care in a safe and caring environment.
+Across the health, social care, education and housing markets, providers and commissioners are seeking to consistently deliver high quality care in a safe and caring environment.

-This is against a background of delivering services in an increasingly complex and challenging landscape, treading a path between financial constraints, regulatory and reputational risks and managing a stretched workforce.
+This is against a background of delivering services in an increasingly complex and challenging landscape, treading a path between financial constraints, regulatory and reputational risks and supporting a stretched workforce.

-Bevan Brittan is a market leader with a team of expert lawyers advising across a range health and social care providers, commissioners and investors to support them in:
+Bevan Brittan is a market leader with a team of expert lawyers advising across a range of health, social care, education and housing providers to support them in: